 This document defines the Directory Interchange Format (DIF) content metadata, a specific set of attributes for describing Earth science data at the collection level.
-From its inception in the late 1980’s as a way to document and exchange information on scientific data to its implementation in the Global Change Master Directory (GCMD), the DIF has evolved to serve the user community in the discovery, access and use of Earth science and related data.
-The GCMD metadata records are now maintained in the Common Metadata Repository (CMR), and the DIF is one of several supported formats for submitting metadata to CMR.
+From its inception in the late 1980’s as a way to document and exchange information on scientific data to its implementation in NASA's Global Change Master Directory (GCMD), the DIF has evolved to serve the user community in the discovery, access and use of Earth science and related data.
+GCMD metadata records are now maintained in the Common Metadata Repository (CMR), and the DIF is one of several supported formats for submitting metadata to CMR.

 The Directory Interchange Format (DIF) Standard is an approved standard recommended for use in NASA Earth Science Data Systems in September 2008.
 In 2010, updates to the DIF standard were approved.
 As of August, 2016, DIF 10 is the most recently recommended version.
 Both DIF 9 and DIF 10 are supported metadata formats for submitting collection level metadata to CMR.

 The following recommendations for use were garnered from community review when the DIF was originally submitted as a proposed standard for NASA Earth Science Data Systems in 2008 and updated in 2010.
 The DIF remains a recommended standard for collection level metadata exchange, particularly for submission of metadata to CMR, and for exchange of metadata records within the International Directory Network (IDN).

 NASA Earth Science Community Recommendations for Use (2010)